conductiveai/catalyst-docs/unity.md

 	![](https://github.com/conductiveai/catalyst-docs/blob/main/.github/unity-prefab-canvas.png?raw=true)

-6. If you are creating leaderboard contests you will need to add a line of code when a player logs into your game to synchronize data with Catalyst services.
-Please open the `CatalystSDK.cs` script in the `CatalystSDK0` folder.
+6. Please open the `CatalystSDK.cs` script in the `CatalystSDK` folder.
 Then, edit this line of code to synchronize player IDs with Catalyst services.

 ```csharp
 //Set your game's user id here to synchronize data with Catalyst services